tufts-nolop/nolop-software-infrastructure/3d-print-server-setup.md

 ## Hardware ##

-As of February 2022, all the printers are connected to Raspberry Pi 3B+ servers running Raspberry Pi OS.
+As of February 2022, all the printers are connected to Raspberry Pi 3B+ servers running OctoPi.

 The Pi is mounted to the Prusa with a custom aluminum bracket that Brandon machined.
 The Pi attaches with a total of 8 M2.5 bolts, 4 of length 5 mm through the Pi into 4 hex standoffs and 4 of length 10 mm through the bracket into the same standoffs.